MariusCausemann/brain-PVS-SAS-transport/readme.md

 plt.show()
 ```

+#### Generating meshes from the image data ####

+The standard mesh resolution is available in the Git repository under
+mesh/standard.

 #### Generating surfaces, meshes and networks from the image data

-To generate surfaces, extract vessel networks and generate meshes, run:
+OBSOLETE INSTRUCTIONS: To generate surfaces, extract vessel networks and generate meshes, run:

 ```
 cd scripts